Best Practices

 Can I archive messages in Gmail automatically?

-Gmail doesn't have built-in auto-archive, but you can create filters that skip the inbox.
+Gmail doesn't have a built-in auto-archive, but you can create filters that skip the inbox.
 Go to Settings → Filters and Blocked Addresses → Create a new filter.
 Set your criteria and select "Skip the Inbox (Archive it)."
 Gmail archives matching emails as soon as they arrive.

 Why can't I find an email in All Mail that I know I archived?